xizon/uix-kit/README.md

 * Support PJAX no refresh method for loading pages
 * Support JS, HTML and SASS component library automatically packaged.
 * Make a foundation for the React architecture.
-* The core module adopts ES6 import and export, and the third-party plugins adopts pure merge and does not import and export.
+* The core module adopts ES6 import and export, and the third-party plugins adopt pure merge and do not import and export.

 * * *